pratickRoy/webapp/README.md

 afford it, I would highly encourage you to subscribe and support quality content.
 And if you can’t afford it, I’ll provide a free variant.

+# How to deploy new code

+- Do a normal git add & commit
+- run npm run deploy

 # Other Sections

 ToDo